Learn About Becoming a Mentor

 – Complete your mentor training that goes over the basics of Mentor Collective and being an effective mentor (45 minutes)

-After those steps, you and your mentee can determine together what timing works best for you.
+After those steps, you are eligible to be matched!
+You and your mentee can determine together what timing works best for you.
 You will be expected to speak with your mentee once a month, but anything more than that is up to both of you.
 Most mentors spend between 1 and 3 hours a month per mentee.

 What counts as a "conversation"?